-In January 2001, NPCR registries began reporting their incidence data annually to CDC.
+In January 2001, NPCR-funded registries began reporting their incidence data annually to CDC.
 The registries report data to CDC beginning with cases diagnosed in the first year for which they collected data with the assistance of NPCR funds.
 Data from the special population cancer registries or the SEER metropolitan area cancer registries operating in Alaska, Arizona, California, Michigan, and Washington are reported to their respective NPCR state cancer registries for inclusion in those states' incidence data and are transmitted to CDC as part of the state's annual data submission.

-In November 2015, CDC received information on more than 26 million invasive cancer cases diagnosed during 1995 through 2013.
+In November 2017, CDC received information on more than 28.5 million invasive cancer cases diagnosed during 1995 through 2015.
 More than 1 million new invasive cancer cases are added each year.

-In conjunction with the annual release of the United States Cancer Statistics (USCS) report, CDC's NPCR recognizes each funded central cancer registry for its achievement of the NPCR Standards for Data Completeness, Timeliness, and Quality.
+In conjunction with the annual release of United States Cancer Statistics (USCS) data, CDC's NPCR recognizes each funded central cancer registry for its achievement of the NPCR Standards for Data Completeness, Timeliness, and Quality.

 All standards are indicative of complete, timely, and quality data available for cancer control activities addressing the burden on U.S. citizens.
-Meeting these standards allows inclusion of the program's data in the annual USCS report.
+Meeting these standards allows inclusion of the program's data in USCS data products.

-The USCS report exemplifies the progress achieved in creating a national system of cancer surveillance.
+The release of USCS data in products including the Data Visualizations Tool and Public Use Database exemplifies the progress achieved in creating a national system of cancer surveillance.
 NPCR commends all who are involved in the collection, analysis, and reporting of cancer incidence and mortality data.
-Regional and state-level data can be used to plan and evaluate cancer control programs, conduct research, and monitor cancer trends.
+Data from regional, state, and county levels can be used to plan and evaluate cancer control programs, conduct research, and monitor cancer trends.
 Partners such as the central cancer registry are crucial to the success of cancer surveillance in the United States.
-The USCS publication and many advances in cancer surveillance in the United States would have been impossible without the tireless efforts and many achievements of these organizations.
+USCS data products and many advances in cancer surveillance in the United States would have been impossible without the tireless efforts and many achievements of these organizations.